top of page

-Bilingual Learners
+Bilingual Learners through Genre-Based Pedagogy

 Genre pedagogy offers bilingual students explicit instruction surrounding literary genres that supports their development as writers and readers.
 Instead of leaving the specific components of genres hidden, it demystifies the ingredients that make up effective pieces of writing.
+Many cultural dimensions of literacy learning remain implicit in instruction.
+For students who have home cultures that are different from the dominant culture, this can feel confusing.

 How does Translanguaging Complement Genre Pedagogy?